MikroElektronika/mikrosdk_click_v2/clicks/ledflash3/details.md

 ---
-# LED Flash 3 click
+# LED Flash 3 Click

 > LED Flash 3 Click is a compact add-on board representing a powerful flash/torch solution.
 This board features the KTD2691, an inductor-less, single-flash LED driver from Kinetic Technologies.
 It includes one current source that can drive up to 1.5A of LED flash current or up to 376mA of torch current.